-- Choose your keyboard layout. - Select Troubleshoot from the boot options menu. - Select Recovery Manager, and then follow the on-screen instructions.
+- 2. Select Troubleshoot from the boot options menu. - Select Recovery Manager, and then follow the on-screen instructions.

 Using HP Recovery media to recover

 You can use HP Recovery media to recover the original system.
 This method can be used if your system does not have an HP Recovery partition or if the hard drive is not working properly.